 This is a big change – pensions gave way to IRA and 401(k) retirement savings programs.
 Newer retirees must now manage their resources carefully to live out their lives.

-More than a decade ago, a newspaper in my state compared public sector employment with private sector employment.
-The major difference between the two was that public sector workers had pension programs and most private sector workers do not have pension programs.
+More than a decade ago, a newspaper in my state compared public sector employment and compensation with private sector employment.
+The paper found that pay scales were quite similar – with just two major differences:

-They said the value of the public sector pension for the “average” worker (and this is more than a decade ago) was equal to a private sector worker having saved about $1.6 million at time of retirement.
+The report said the value of the public sector pension for the “average” worker (and this is more than a decade ago) was equal to a private sector worker having saved about $1.6 million at time of retirement.

 (I tried to find that old news report but was unable to locate it.)